-Today, most suspensions and debarments result from a contractor's commission of criminal or civil fraud, poor contract performance, or other serious misconduct that indicates that the contractor is not presently responsible.
-The FAR enumerates a number of causes for which a contractor may be suspended or debarred, including:
+Today, most suspensions and debarments result from a contractor's commission of criminal or civil fraud, poor contract performance, or other serious misconduct that indicates that the contractor is not presently responsible.9 The Federal Acquisition Regulation (FAR) enumerates a number of causes for which a contractor may be suspended or debarred, including:

-- Fraud relating to obtaining, performing, or attempting to obtain a public contract or subcontract
+- Fraud relating to obtaining, performing, or attempting to obtain a public contract or subcontract;

-- · Violation of antitrust statutes relating to submission of offers
+- Violation of antitrust statutes relating to submission of offers;

-- Embezzlement
+- Embezzlement;

-- Theft
+- Theft;

-- Forgery
+- Forgery;

-- Bribery
+- Bribery;

-- · Falsification or destruction of records
+- Falsification or destruction of records;

-- Federal tax delinquency9
+- Federal tax delinquency.10

-However, even if there is sufficient proof of such misconduct, none of these administrative causes result in automatic suspension or debarment.
+However, even if there is sufficient proof of such misconduct, none of these causes result in automatic suspension or debarment.
 Instead, an agency's suspension and debarment official (SDO) has the discretion to decide whether it is in the government's best interests to suspend or debar the contractor.
-Importantly, the "serious nature of debarment and suspension requires that these sanctions be imposed only in the public interest for the Government's protection and not for purposes of punishment."